-Initially, the algorithm creates the sequence $G_0, G_1, \ldots G_m$, where $m=|F|$.
-The sequence is such that $G_0$ has no factor nodes, i.e, it only has isolated variable nodes, while $G_m$ is identical to $G$.
+Initially, the algorithm creates the sequence $G_0, \ldots G_m$, where $m=|F|$.
+The sequence is such that $G_0$ has no factor nodes, i.e., it only has isolated variable nodes, while $G_m$ is identical to $G$.
 Furthermore, any two consecutive terms $G_{i}$ and $G_{i+1}$ differ in that $G_{i+1}$ has the extra factor node $\alpha_i\in F$.
+Assume that $\alpha_i$ is an arbitrary factor node in $G_{i+1}$.
 Let $\mu_i$ be the Gibbs distribution that corresponds to $G_i$.
-Assume that $\alpha_i$ is an arbitrary factor node from in $G_{i+1}$.

 For each $G_i$, the algorithm generates the configuration $\bsigma_i$ which is distributed close to $\mu_i$.
 The output of the algorithm is the configuration $\bsigma_m$.
-For the configurations $\bsigma_{i+1}$ where $i\geq 0$, the idea is to generate them inductively, i.e., use $\bsigma_{i}$ to generate efficiently $\bsigma_{i+1}$.
-As far as $\bsigma_0$ is concerned, note that, since $G_0$ has no factor nodes, $\mu_0$ is a product measure.
-The algorithm generates the configuration $\bsigma_0$ by setting, independently, for each variable node $x\in V$,
+The algorithm generates each configuration $\bsigma_{i+1}$ by using $\bsigma_{i}$.
+As far as $\bsigma_0$ is concerned, the algorithm generates it by setting, independently, for each variable node $x\in V$,